REACHING...

 Serve, Surprise, and Delight

-Growing a practice or a business is way easier than most professionals and service entrepreneurs make it out to be.
+Growing a practice or a business is way easier than most advisors make it out to be.

 Their problem is that they’ve been taught that they need to be frantically and furiously networking, buying and then contacting members off of “hot lists”, writing press releases and making public appearances, and bombarding social media outlets to get their brands “out there”.